themoonisacheese/2bored2wait/README.md

 # Known issues
 - Starting the queue will revoke your Minecraft token. this means that you will not be able to join normal Minecraft servers until you restart the game
 - If you connect after the queue is finished or reconnect the proxy will send cached chunk data.
 Otherwise you would fly in an empty world.
-Other data such as  entities and your player inventory are not chached and will not displayed correctly.
-You can move out of render distance (i find going through a nether portal works best)  and come back to fix this issue.
+Other data such as  entities and your player inventory are not cached and will not be displayed correctly.
+You can move out of render distance (I find going through a nether portal works best) and return to fix this issue.
 Sometimes the client renders a cached chunk with a blank texture.